ghunti/laravel-base/README.md

 This is a packaged that brings small improvements to the [Laravel] framework.

-All the improvements were developed trying to use the most of the framework.
+All the improvements were made keeping in mind the Laravel way and good development practices.
 If you want to contribute don't hesitate.

 ## Installation